hpatnadeeshan/MS-1/README.md

 1. Color scheme: Chose a color palette that reflects my personal brand and the type of services I offer.

-2. Typography: Chose a visual apealing fonts, bullets and letter style.
+2. Typography: Chose a visually appealing font, bullets, and letter style.

 3. Images and graphics: Incorporate high-quality images of my work, portfolio, or professional photo to add visual interest to the site.